t3rraform/ecommerce-product-management/README.md

 # ecommerce-product-management
-A simple Php custom MVC project E-Commerce alike, that can manage and store products with MySQL.
+A simple PHP custom MVC project E-Commerce alike, that can manage and store products with MySQL.

 <h2>Functions: </h2>